Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Related Work

-\textbf{Non-stationarity in \gls{rl}:} A long line of work exists on non-stationary \gls{rl} that explore subproblems in the space, and a general solution has not been yet been proposed~\cite{khetarpal2020towards}.
-The most notable class of approaches attempt to infer task labels, by learning the transition dynamics of the \gls{mdp} so far, and detecting a new environment when a surprising sample is observed with respect to the learnt model~\cite{doya2002multiple, rlcd, Padakandla_2020, alegre2021minimum}.
-These methods are effective when environment transitions are abrupt and have fairly well-defined boundary.
-Prior work has observed that they are brittle and can perform poorly in realistic environments with noisy and hard-to-distinguish non-stationarities~\cite{hamadanian2022demistify}.
-Another recent work assumes a stationary discrete latent Markovian context and learns a model for the generalized \gls{mdp}, i.e. assumes the underlying environment is piece-wise stationary ~\cite{ren2022hdpcmdp}.
-By contrast to these papers, our work does not rely on estimating task labels and does not assume piece-wise stationarity.
-For a comprehensive review of non-stationary \gls{rl}, refer to~\cite{khetarpal2020towards}.
+Another class of approaches aims to infer task labels, by learning the transition dynamics of the \gls{mdp}, and detecting a new environment when a surprising sample is observed with respect to the learned model~\citep{doya2002multiple,rlcd,Padakandla_2020,alegre2021minimum}.
+The inferred labels are often used to train separate policies/models to mitigate \gls{cf}.
+These methods are effective when \gls{mdp} transitions are abrupt and have well-defined boundaries, but are brittle and perform poorly in realistic environments with noisy and hard-to-distinguish non-stationarities~\citep{hamadanian2022demistify}.

-\textbf{Constrained optimization and exploration techniques.} \sys's constrained optimization formulation is inspired by \gls{trpo} methods~\cite{schulman2015trust}.
-A recent work uses a similar techniques to \sys-P (one of three \sys variants) to ``edit'' neural networks~\cite{sinitsin2020editable}, e.g., to fix errors in certain classification labels.
-Unlike us, their problem is supervised learning and assumes access to labeled ground truth data.
-Online RL requires methods to explore newly-encountered environment dynamics.
-Exploration is orthogonal to \sys's main technique but in our experiments we use the automatic entropy regularizer introduced in~\cite{haarnoja2018softapps} and find that it works well. \sys could be combined with more sophisticated techniques such as curiousity-driven exploration~\cite{pathak2017curiosity}.